flotix8/Fugic/README.md

 # Fugic
-Creative commons by-nc-sa Simple Pong game in pygame
+Creative commons by-nc-sa a 3D Game.

 Installation Go in releases tab and download source code or installer for windows Run Pong_game.py in the source code zip.
 Don't forget to install pygame with pip.